Moecker/sdc_al/README.md

 self.last_frame_update      # Frame number if last successful update
 ```

-It would not fit into the context of all details of additonal approaches, but a summarized idea of the concept is given as follows:
+It would not fit into the context of this writeup to dive into all details of additonal approaches, but a summarized idea of the concepts is given as follows:
-* Smoothing coefficients: Each successfull fit is stored for the last n (which happens to be set to 5) frames in the `all_coefficients` variable.
-It is then smoothed (simple mean) over those iterations and finally stored inside the `best_coefficients` variable.
+* Smoothing coefficients: Each successful fit is stored for the last n (which happens to be set to 5) frames in the `all_coefficients` variable.
+It is then smoothed (simple mean) over those iterations and finally stored inside the `best_coefficients` member variable.
+(Method: `fit` in [Line](Line.py) class)

 * Assessing line fit: This turned out to be not easily done and is very sensitive to configuration parameters.
 I basically compare the highest order coefficient (the one effecting the x^2 part of the polynomial) of the best fit with the current fit.
-If those deviate for more than a certain value (empirically this was set to `kThresholdX2 = 1E-5`), the fit was marked as unsucessful.
+If those deviate for more than a certain threshold (empirically this was set to `kThresholdX2 = 1E-5`), the fit was marked as unsuccessful.
+(Method: `check_fit` in [Line](Line.py) class)

 * Dismissing incorrect fits: Fits that have been marked as unsuccessful are skipped for this frame and the lane is not updated, but essentially the smoothed best fit is used instead.
 This however needs tracking of how many time we already dismissed a frame, since the assess part is not that robust and might mark an valid fit as unsuccessful.
+(Method: `fit` in [Line](Line.py) class)

-* Using other line's coefficients: When a bad fit has been observerd for one line, the other uses for a number of frames the higher order coefficients of the other line.
+* Using other line's coefficients: When a bad fit has been observed for one line, the other uses for a number of frames the higher order coefficients of the other line.
+(Method: `check_validity` in [Lane](Lane.py) class)

 * Retriggering histogram search: If bad fits have been reported over a period of time, we retrigger the full histogram search, just as we have done during the initial start of the pipeline.
+(Method: `locate_lines` in [Lane](Lane.py) class)

 ###Discussion